Ateek2/TF2-strange-hud-counter/README.md

 # for dev

-i put the code source so it free cause this plugin was private onli so i can just say F to starsfan
+i put the code source so it free cause this plugin was private onli so i can just say F to stars can be mad after see this

 free to modify <3 also if you update it or upgrade it you can share it here

+# futur

+i make many plugins on TF2 for private strange upgrade so you just need to wait